 During this unprecedented time, staff are working hard to convert operations to remote and electronic only.
+Permit Center staff will be available by phone from 8:30am to 3pm daily to allow time for processing requests and training.
 Due to the high volume of emails and phone calls, processing requests may be delayed.
-Until further notice, requests received after 12pm will be considered as received the next business day.
-Requests will be processed in the order they're received.
+Requests will be completed in the order they're received.

 Do I need a commercial permit?

 Requirements for permits can be found in NC General Statute 160A-417.
 All non-residential work including, but not limited to, the construction, reconstruction, alteration, repair, movement to another site, removal, or demolition of any building or structure requires a permit.
 This requirement is regardless of cost and pertains to buildings or structures covered under the NC Sate Building Code.

 A permit is needed for the following types of work:

 Constructing, altering, repairing, moving, or demolishing any building or structure;

 Installing, extending, altering, or repairing any heating or cooling system;

 Examples of work that requires a commercial permit include but are not limited to:

 Upfits for new businesses